 Kids look to parents to feel safe and secure.
 Let your child know you are a team and will work together to get through this time.

 Kids and adults like routine and predictability.
-As much as possible, stick to your typical sleep and mealtime routine.
-Even if your children learn from home, wake at your usual times, perform everyday hygiene habits, and eat as usual.
+So as much as possible, stick to your typical sleep and mealtime routine.
+Even if your children learn from home, wake at your usual times, perform everyday hygiene habits and eat normally.
 Avoid snacking all day and focus on three healthy meals per day.